dxos/dxos/docs/design/halo-spec.md

 - Profile Documents are stored by a KUBE-supported IPFS network and accessed via DXNS.
 - **NOTE**: IPNS is impractical since it only support single private-key access.

+> NOTE: Storing profile documents on DXNS locks us into making DXNS fee-less

 #### 4.1.4.
 DID Documents

 - Agents may publish a [DID Document](https://www.w3.org/TR/did-core/#abstract) that can be used to authenticate an Agent.
 - DID Documents may be resolved by the assosicated DID via a decentralized DID controller (e.g., blockchain) or a trusted peer-to-peer network (e.g., KUBE).

+> TODO: Can DID document be the same as profile document?

 #### 4.1.5.
 Credentials